ubco-W2022T1-cosc301/project-group44/final_report_group44.md

 ### Note:
 For a more in-depth analysis showing how the data is wrangled and how each visualization is coded.
 Visit [the full analysis notebook here](notebooks/analysis3.ipynb).

+---

+## Final Conclusion

+By gathering all of our information, we can conclude that generally an individual that has any of the following:
+- older age
+- smokes
+- higher BMI
+- region?

+is more likely to receive higher medical expenses.
+Such expenses are possibly due to medical conditions that come with these factors.